Improved the onboarding experience and content strategy to support first-time AI users across UW's campus.

 Clearly communicate each agent’s purpose, best-fit tasks, and boundaries

-Keep tone consistent, credible, and user-friendly across agent
+Keep tone consistent, credible, and user-friendly across agents

 Before